Complex Documents

 bullet How to number headings and figures in Appendices by Shawna Kelly

-bullet Hyperlinked Indices - Index Linker - an Add-In
+bullet Hyperlinked Indexes - Index Linker - an Add-In

 bullet Formatting Cross-References by Suzanne Barnhill, MVP